-Objective 1: Develop and sustain productive professional relationships with clients, colleagues, supervisors and others.
+Objective 1: Develop and sustain productive professional relationships with patients, colleagues, supervisors and others.

-- 1. Demonstrates an ability to establish a working alliance with clients, supervisors, and other service recipients such as consultation consultees, educators, supervisees, and related health care professionals. - 2.
-Demonstrates an ability to recognize interactional dynamics present in the relationship, including transference and counter-transference reactions; recognize boundaries with clients; recognize material that seems important to the client; and discriminate own needs from client's needs. - 3.
-Demonstrates responsibility for key client care tasks, autonomously ensuring that tasks are completed promptly. - 4.
-Demonstrates punctuality and an ability to manage time such as timeliness of documentation, proactive management of workload, ending sessions on time, and attendance of meetings and seminars, etc. - 5.
-Demonstrates preparation for supervision, is able to articulate goals for supervision, and is able to maintain up-to-date, supervisor-signed case notes, intakes, and termination notes. - 6.
-Demonstrates openness to supervisor feedback and is able to integrate feedback into practice.
+- 1. Demonstrates an ability to establish a working alliance with patients, supervisors, and other service recipients such as consultation consultees, educators, supervisees, and related health care professionals. - 2.
+Demonstrates an ability to recognize interactional dynamics present in the relationship, including transference and counter-transference reactions; recognize boundaries with patients; recognize material that seems important to the patient; and discriminate own needs from patient's needs. - 3.
+Determines situations that require different role functions and shifts roles accordingly to meet referral needs. - 4.
+Demonstrates responsibility for key patient care tasks, autonomously ensuring that tasks are completed promptly. - Demonstrates punctuality and an ability to manage time such as timeliness of documentation, proactive management of workload, ending sessions on time, and attendance of meetings and seminars, etc. - 6.
+Demonstrates preparation for supervision, is able to articulate goals for supervision, and is able to maintain up-to-date, supervisor-signed case notes, intakes, and termination notes.